 Address: 350 Place Royale, Montreal, Quebec, Canada H2Y 3Y5

-This museum, also known as the Pointe à Callière Museum, is located in Old Montreal and focuses on the archeology and history of Canada and of Montreal in particular.
-It was founded in 1992 as part of the celebration of the 350th birthday of the city and it’s one of Montreal’s most popular museums for visitors of all ages.
+This museum, also known as the Pointe à Callière Museum, is located in Old Montreal and focuses on the archeology and history of Canada and Montreal.
+It was founded in 1992 as part of the celebration of the 350th birthday of the city, and it’s one of Montreal’s most popular museums for visitors of all ages.

 In addition to exhibits about Montreal and Canada, the Pointe à Callière Museum also hosts temporary exhibits about civilizations and historical events around the world.
-Further, the museum complex is made up of three archaeological sites, which gives visitors the added bonus of learning about history while being truly surrounded on all sides.
+Further, the museum complex is made up of three archaeological sites, which gives visitors the bonus of learning about history while being truly surrounded.

 11. Montreal Holocaust Museum